M55 motorway: Junction 2

 Until 2023, the motorway had no junction 2.
 A proposed South Ribble link road would have involved the extension of the M65 motorway around the west of Preston to link to the M55 at the missing junction.
 The link road proposal has been dormant since the mid-1990s.
 Between 1993 and 1995, the M6 around the east of Preston was widened to four lanes, making the link road proposal less likely.

 As part of a City Deal signed between Preston City Council and central Government in late 2013, both Lancashire County Council and Preston City Council agreed in principle to build a 'Preston Western Distributor Road' which would link the A583/A584 outside Clifton to a new junction 2 of the M55.

-Construction of the new road began in September 2019 and involved a new motorway junction, four new bridges and two viaducts.
+Construction of the new road began in September 2019 and involved a new motorway junction at Medlar, four new bridges and two viaducts.
 The £200 million scheme was completed in July 2023 and was named Edith Rigby Way.
 Moto Hospitality submitted plans to Preston City Council in December 2024 to build a services station off junction 2.

 Incidents

 Aircraft test landing

-In April 1975, during work to extend the motorway, a test was conducted, by test pilot Tim Ferguson, using a Jaguar military jet aircraft from nearby Warton Aerodrome to prove the viability of using the road as a makeshift runway in time of war.
+On 26 April 1975, during work to extend the motorway, a test was conducted, by test pilot Tim Ferguson, using a Jaguar military jet aircraft from nearby Warton Aerodrome, to prove the viability of using the road as a makeshift runway in time of war.
+Jaguar XX109 was the second production model.
+Ferguson was the deputy chief test pilot of BAC Warton.
 The demonstration was not publicised, in the interests of public safety, but many spectators crossed the fields and gathered on the banks at the side of the motorway to watch.